Denny-Lin/DDK_global_keyboard_hook/README.md

 # DDK_global_keyboard_hook
 * It is a implement of global keyboard hook.
 * It records and shows in the command line when you typed everything in other processes.
+* Do not use it to do any illegal activities.

 # Structure
 ```C++